institute-of-behavioral-science/google-forms-to-teams/README.md

 - Note the URL that the above gives you

 Procedure
+ - Make sure you're logged in as the owner of the Google Forms Spreadsheet.
+If you're logged into any other Google accounts, this won't work, so I suggest using an incognito or private browsing window.
  - Open your Google Forms Spreadsheet.
  - In the menu, click on "Tools" -> "Script Editor".
  - Paste the code.js script into the Script Editor.